NorthDevelopment/NorthClient/README.md

 <p align="center"><a href="https://github.com/NorthDevelopment/NorthClient"></a><a href="#nastyox"><img src="http://randojs.com/images/dropShadow.png" width="75%"/></a></p><br/>

 ## :hear_no_evil:  What's the NorthClient?
-<a href="https://github.com/NorthDevelopment/NorthClient" target="_blank">NorthClient</a> is The best Pterodactyl Control Panel Making a free or paid host and need a way for users to sign up, earn coins, manage servers?
-Try out NorthClient.
-To get started, scroll down and follow the guide
+<a href="https://github.com/NorthDevelopment/NorthClient" target="_blank">NorthClient</a> There is a Pterodactyl client area, making it more comfortable for users to manage their servers
 <br/><br/><br/>

 ## :star: What Features ?
-All features of<a href="https://github.com/NorthDevelopment/NorthClient" target="_blank"> NorthClient:</a>
+<a href="https://github.com/NorthDevelopment/NorthClient" target="_blank"> NorthClient's</a> features include:
 <br/>
 - Resource Management (gift, use it to create servers, edit servers)
 - Coins (Join for Rewards, Buy Coins)